ot4i/ace-demo-pipeline/tekton/os/cp4i/README.md

 Configurations need to be created for the JDBC credentials (teajdbc-policy and teajdbc) and default policy project name in a server.conf.yaml configuration (default-policy).
 See [configurations/README.md](configurations/README.md) for details.

+The JDBC credentials also need to be placed in a Kubernetes secret called `jdbc-secret` so that the the non-CP4i component test can access them during the pipeline run.
+This step (`component-test` in [maven-cp4i-build](12-maven-cp4i-build-task.yaml)) proves that the code itself is working and connections are possible to the specified DB2 instance, while the later [CP4i-based component test](13-component-test-in-cp4i-task.yaml) demonstrates that the configurations are also valid and that the ACE server in the certified container can connect to DB2.

 The initial commands are
 ```
 kubectl create secret generic jdbc-secret --from-literal=USERID='USERNAME' --from-literal=PASSWORD='PASSWORD' --from-literal=databaseName='BLUDB' --from-literal=serverName='19af6446-6171-4641-8aba-9dcff8e1b6ff.c1ogj3sd0tgtu0lqde00.databases.appdomain.cloud' --from-literal=portNumber='30699'